christianchrr/Chess-Track/README.md

 ## Code of Conduct

-Everyone interacting in the CliProject project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct]().
+Everyone interacting in the Chess-Track project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct]().